joonarafael/rotten-potatoes/README.md

 - [x] User can delete their own ratings
 - [x] Superuser can delete any movie
 - [x] Superuser can delete any rating
-- [ ] Movies can be searched
+- [x] Movies can be searched
-- [ ] Movies can be filtered by category
+- [x] Movies can be filtered by category
-- [ ] Movie details can be modified by superuser
+- [x] Movie details can be modified by superuser

+# STILL TODO FOR THE FINAL SUBMISSION

+- [ ] UI improvements (visuals with Bootstrap)
+- [ ] Display genre information for movies
+- [ ] Display reviewer name for ratings

 ## Installation Manual